Klingri/Vortex.Plus/README.md

 ---

 # Installation
+For more Info on methods of Installation, go [here.](https://github.com/Klingri/VortexPro/blob/stable/.github/INSTALLATION.MD)
 ### Step-by-Step:
 1. **Download:** Go to the [Releases](https://github.com/Klingri/VortexPro/releases) page and download the latest `Source code (zip)`.
 2. **Extract:** Unzip the folder to a permanent location on your PC.